vamsibrp/vamsibrp.github.io/_posts/2021-01-10-best-practices-in-python.md

 It may be a good discipline to avoid assigning to a variable more than once, and it helps in grasping the concept of mutable and immutable types.

+### Mutable and immutable types

+Mutable types are those that allow in-place modification of the content.
+Typical mutables are lists and dictionaries.
+Immutable types provide no method for changing their content.

+Mutable Example:
+{% highlight ruby %}
+list = [1,2,3]
+list[0] = 5
+{% endhighlight %}
+Immutable Example
+{% highlight ruby %}
+x = 1
+x = x + 1
+{% endhighlight %}

+Using properly mutable types for things that are mutable in nature and immutable types for things that are fixed in nature helps to clarify the intent of the code.

+Strings are immutable.  so, appending each part to the string is inefficient because the entirety of the string is copied on each append.
+Instead, it is much more efficient to accumulate the parts in a list, which is mutable, and then glue (join) the parts together when the full string is needed

+Not suggested way
+{% highlight ruby %}
+nums = ""
+for n in range(20):
+    nums += str(n)   # slow and inefficient
+print nums
+{% endhighlight %}
+It Okay but not the best way
+{% highlight ruby %}
+nums = []
+for n in range(20):
+    nums.append(str(n))
+print "".join(nums)
+{% endhighlight %}
+It is the best way
+{% highlight ruby %}
+nums = [str(n) for n in range(20)]
+print "".join(nums)
+{% endhighlight %}

+In the instances where you are creating a new string from a pre-determined number of strings, using the addition operator is actually faster

+{% highlight ruby %}
+foo = 'foo'
+bar = 'bar'

+foobar = foo + bar  # This is good
+foo += 'ooo'  # This is bad, instead you should do: foo = ''.join([foo, 'ooo'])

+foobar = '%s%s' % (foo, bar) # It is OK
+foobar = '{0}{1}'.format(foo, bar) # It is better
+foobar = '{foo}{bar}'.format(foo=foo, bar=bar) # It is best
+{% endhighlight %}